ono-midori/ono-midori.github.io/techs/zguide.md

 - A message can be one or more parts.
 - These parts are also called “frames”.
-- Each part is a zmq_msg_t object.
+- Each part is a `zmq_msg_t` object.
 - You send and receive each part separately, in the low-level API.
 - Higher-level APIs provide wrappers to send entire multipart messages.

 Some other things that are worth knowing about messages:

 - You may send zero-length messages, e.g., for sending a signal from one thread to another.
-- ZeroMQ guarantees to deliver all the parts (one or more) for a message, or none of them.
+- *ZeroMQ guarantees to deliver all the parts (one or more) for a message, or none of them.*
-- ZeroMQ does not send the message (single or multipart) right away, but at some indeterminate later time.
+- *ZeroMQ does not send the message (single or multipart) right away, but at some indeterminate later time*.
 A multipart message must therefore fit in memory.
-- A message (single or multipart) must fit in memory.
+- *A message (single or multipart) must fit in memory.
 If you want to send files of arbitrary sizes, you should break them into pieces and send each piece as separate single-part messages.
-Using multipart data will not reduce memory consumption.
+Using multipart data will not reduce memory consumption.*
-- You must call zmq_msg_close() when finished with a received message, in languages that don’t automatically destroy objects when a scope closes.
+- You must call `zmq_msg_close()` when finished with a received message, in languages that don’t automatically destroy objects when a scope closes.
 You don’t call this method after sending a message.

-And to be repetitive, do not use zmq_msg_init_data() yet.
+And to be repetitive, do not use `zmq_msg_init_data()` yet.
 This is a zero-copy method and is guaranteed to create trouble for you.
 There are far more important things to learn about ZeroMQ before you start to worry about shaving off microseconds.

 This rich API can be tiresome to work with.
 The methods are optimized for performance, not simplicity.
 If you start using these you will almost definitely get them wrong until you’ve read the man pages with some care.
 So one of the main jobs of a good language binding is to wrap this API up in classes that are easier to use.